Comparing the Berard AIT and the Tomatis Method

 research studies, published in peer-reviewed journals, indicating that the

-Tomatis method is effective in treating autistic individuals.
+Tomatis method is effective in helping autistic individuals.
 Additionally, Dr.

 Tomatis has not retracted his theory that autism is a psychological disorder,